 Preston is situated in the heart of Lancashire and is the county’s administrative centre.
-It has a population of around 130,000 and is one of the UK’s newest cities.
+It has a population of 151,600 and is one of the UK’s newest cities.

 The city is home to the University of Central Lancashire.
-A student population of over 30,000 adds a vibrant buzz to the centre.
+A large student population adds a vibrant buzz to the centre.

 Preston took a major blow in 2010 with the relocation of the National Football Museum to Manchester.
 Nevertheless, Preston still offers some interesting museums; the magnificent Harris Museum and Art Gallery, Museum of Lancashire, and the Lancashire Infantry Museum.

 The Preston Guild Hall and Charter Theatre is the city’s major entertainment venue.
 Both Vue and Odeon have multiplex cinemas in the city, while tenpin bowling is offered at the MFA Bowl.
 Children can enjoy a train ride on the Ribble Steam Railway.